 DME (dimethyl ether) is a powerful, enabling molecule that can range from being ultra-low carbon to carbon-negative.
 It can significantly reduce the carbon footprint of the transportation sector and beyond 1) as an energy-dense, cost-effective means to move renewable hydrogen, 2) as a blending agent for propane, and 3) as a diesel replacement.

 DME has been used for decades as an environmentally safe, non-toxic aerosol propellant as well as to blend with propane.
 It can be produced domestically from a variety of feedstocks, including dairy biogas, food waste, and waste streams from industrial processes.

 DME is a gas under ambient conditions.
-However, because it can be stored as a liquid under moderate pressure, it eliminates the need for the high-pressure containers used for CNG or cryogenics, as in the case of LNG.
+However, because it can be stored as a liquid under moderate pressure, it eliminates the need for the high-pressure containers used for CNG or cryogenics, as is the case with LNG.
 DME’s easy handling properties make fueling and infrastructure relatively simple and inexpensive.

 For further information on DME, please visit:

 The International DME Association (IDA)

 The US Department of Energy’s Alternative Fuels Data Center